Combine water, egg and dashi stock together in a bowl and mix well until frothy.

 Sift the plain flour into a large bowl and add the liquid mixture over the flour.

 Whisk them together well until all the dry flour is completely mixed in.

 Keep flipping them around until the takoyaki are a golden-brown color. *3

-I used special flour made for making Takoyaki.
+*1 If you use commercial premixed flour for Takoyaki, you only need to replace dashi stock with water.*2 If you don't have the oil brush, use scrunched kitchen paper towel. *3 Continuously flipping them around makes the outside golden and crispy. *Nutritional value is per one octopus ball.* If you don't have Takoyaki sauce, you can use my Yakisoba sauce recipe and add 1 tbsp of honey. * If you are unable to find bonito flakes and seaweed flakes, you can eat without. *I used special flour made for making Takoyaki.
 It is a little bit like pre mixed flour which contains dashi stock powder.
 That's why in the photos and the recipe video, I used water instead of dashi stock.
-It is usually difficult to find these kind of special flour.
+It is usually difficult to find this kind of special flour.
 If you used plain flour, use dashi stock to mix.